-(1) In every vessel of 12 metres in length and over to which this Order applies stairways, ladders and passageways shall be arranged to provide ready means of escape from crew accommodation spaces and access to

-- positions on deck or decks where the life saving appliances will be available for use. - (2) In every such vessel at least 2 means of escape, which may include the normal means of access, shall be provided from accommodation, service or working spaces situated on any one deck level within either watertight or fire resistant boundaries, except that - (a) in vessels less than 24.4 metres in length this provision shall apply to the compartments situated beneath the freeboard deck other than fish-holds; - (b) only one means of escape may be provided where one such means is adequate having regard to the number of crew and the size of the space involved. - (3) In vessels of 12 metres in length and over to which this Order applies, as far as is reasonably practicable, the means of escape provided to meet the requirements of paragraph (2) shall be so arranged that the deck may be reached without passing through spaces containing a fire hazard.
+- (1) In every vessel to which this Order applies stairways, ladders and passageways shall be arranged to provide ready means of escape from crew accommodation spaces and access to positions on deck or decks where the life saving appliances will be available for use.
+86 - (2) In every such vessel at least 2 means of escape, which may include the normal means of access, shall be provided from accommodation, service or working spaces situated on any one deck level within either watertight or fire resistant boundaries, except that only one means of escape must be provided where one such means is adequate having regard to the number of crew and the size of the space involved. - (3) In vessels to which this Order applies, as far as is reasonably practicable, the means of escape provided to meet the requirements of paragraph (2) shall be so arranged that the deck may be reached without passing through spaces containing a fire hazard.
 Closing arrangements provided to all openings forming part of an escape route shall be capable of being operated from each side.
 Such means of escape from spaces which are situated below a complete deck shall be of an enclosed type. - (4) In every such vessel at least 2 suitably located means of escape shall be provided from main machinery spaces except where the size of the machinery space renders this impracticable.
 Where ladders are provided for escape they shall be of steel.
 In vessels of 60 metres and over in length one of these ladders shall be completely enclosed from the lower part of the machinery space and lead to a safe position outside this space.
-Where a door constructed of steel or equivalent material which is capable of being operated from both sides provides access to a safe route from the lower part of the machinery space to the embarkation deck no such enclosure need be provided. - (5) In every such vessel of 12 metres in length and over to which this Order applies lift trunks shall not be a means of escape for the purpose of this Order.
+Where a door constructed of steel or equivalent material which is capable of being operated from both sides provides access to a safe route from the lower part of the machinery space to the embarkation deck no such enclosure need be provided. - (5) In every such vessel to which this Order applies lift trunks shall not be a means of escape for the purpose of this Order.